FxCop Integration into VS.NET

 The report of FXCop run details the violations and the files, where they are found; these are then fixed by developers; code is committed and FXCop is re-run to check if the code has successfully passed through all the checks.

 VS.NET 2005 has built-in support to run FXCop from within IDE, as/when a developer needs it.
-VS.NET 2003 needs to be configured for FXCop integration setting up FXCop command-line utility using External Tools option in IDE.
+VS.NET 2003 needs to be configured for FXCop integration setting up the FXCop command-line utility using the External Tools option in IDE.
 The "External Tools" option provides a simple way to hook applications into Visual Studio IDE.

 Integration Configuration

-In Visual Studio.NET IDE, navigate to Tools --> External Tools option; click on "Add" to display the new configuration dialog box as below-
+In Visual Studio.NET IDE, navigate to Tools --> External Tools option; click on "Add" to display the new configuration dialog box as below.

-Command: Path was FXCop command-line executable FXCopCmd.exe exists
+• Command: Path was FXCop command-line executable FXCopCmd.exe exists.

-Arguments: Takes applicable arguments to run the FXCop command-line in console mode
+• Arguments: Takes applicable arguments to run the FXCop command line in console mode.

-Some key arguments explained below-
+Some key arguments are explained below.

-/c - direct FXCop analysis to console or output window in IDE
+/c direct FXCop analysis to console or output window in IDE

-/f :<file/directory> - where <file/directory> indicates the executable (EXE) or Dynamic Link Library (DLL) or a directory to browse for target assemblies.
+/f:<file/directory> where <file/directory> indicates the executable (EXE) or Dynamic Link Library (DLL) or a directory to browse for target assemblies.

-/s - Indicates FXCop to include the summary report with an informational message
+/s Indicates FXCop to include the summary report with an informational message

-Mark the "Close on exit" and "Use Output window" check-boxes and click on the "OK" button.
+Mark the "Close on exit" and "Use Output window" checkboxes and click on the "OK" button.

-The Tools menu in IDE will list the "Run FXCop" option as below-
+The Tools menu in IDE will list the "Run FXCop" option as below.

 The Argument setting pointing to "FXCopDMSProject" is a system-wide environment variable.